oslabs-beta/podkiller/README.md

 1. Select one or more pods
 2. Set the desired latency in milliseconds (default: 500ms)
 3. Click "Add Lag" to inject network latency
+4. As the app continues making requests through the delayed network, the average keeps climbing
+5. Eventually it may timeout completely and go offline

 ### Monitoring
 - **Activity Log**: View real-time logs of all operations